 - Sub-nanometer resolution

-- Imaging in air and liquid, allowing in-situ measurements and real time imaging of biological and chemical processes
+- Imaging in air and liquid, allowing in-situ measurements and real-time imaging of biological and chemical processes

 - True 3D imaging and measurements

-- Magnetic, friction, chemical, and phase imaging
+- Capable of magnetic, friction, chemical, and phase imaging